JohnCarl-30/search-food-meal-db/README.md

 # React + Vite

-I just use the free api of mealdb.
+I just used the free api of mealdb.